a16z/jolt/book/src/tasks.md

-All of the open tasks are tracked via [Github Issues](https://github.com/a16z/jolt/issues).
+> All of the open tasks are tracked via [Github Issues](https://github.com/a16z/jolt/issues).

-# Skill Tree
 ![Jolt Skill Tree](imgs/jolt-skill-tree.png)